Movie Count: 66

 Mononoke Hime (もののけ姫)

-The winner of 30 major cinema awards.
-Everyone seems to love this anime except for me.
+The winner of 30 major cinema awards, it seems everyone loves this anime except for me.
 This is by far the most graphic of Ghibli’s movies, with gore and decapitation among other things.
-Does it end up being an okay movie?
+Does it end up being an okay movie in spite of its unusually mature content?
 Yes, it actually does.
-I commend Miyazaki for being able to craft such a solid and mystical story that one would swear was actual folklore, but I can’t say that this is one of my favourite animes.
-The story follows prince Ashitaka as he gets caught in the middle of a war between forest spirits (accompanied by San, or Princess Mononoke, who was adopted by the forest’s wolves) and a mining town called Iron Town while trying to lift a curse put on him by a giant boar demon that was attacking his village.
+I commend Miyazaki for being able to craft such a solid and mystical story that one would swear was based on actual folklore, but I still can’t say that this is one of my favourite animes.
+The story follows prince Ashitaka as he gets caught in the middle of a war between forest spirits (as well as San, or Princess Mononoke, who was adopted by the forest’s wolves) and a mining town called Iron Town while trying to lift a curse put on him by a giant boar demon that was attacking his village.
 Chances are that you’ll love it, but I find it largely too long and gruesome for repeated consumption, even compared to the more brazenly gory movies featured in this guide.

 Spirited Away (2001)